kingsplayground/Ultimate-AFK/README.md

 - (Optional) Kick players from the server after repeated AFK detections!
 - Custom broadcasts to AFK Players to indicate to them if they are AFK.
 - Works with SCP-079 by checking camera angle, and experience interactions

+# Permission
+If you give a role the `uafk.ignore` permission it will be ignored by the plugin and will never be set to afk, useful for administrators.

 # Installation

 **[EXILED](https://github.com/galaxy119/EXILED) must be installed for this to work.**